Clinical data demonstrated the efficacy of AKYNZEO® in preventing CINV

 AKYNZEO complete response data for CINV in overall phase

-Study design: Phase II, multicenter, randomized, parallel, double-blind, controlled trial in chemotherapy-naïve patients (N=694) who received CINV prophylaxis with either a single dose of AKYNZEO capsules + oral dexamethasone 12 mg on Day 1 followed by 8 mg oral dexamethasone once daily on Days 2-4 (n=135) vs a 0.5 mg oral dose of palonosetron + oral dexamethasone 20 mg on Day 1 followed by oral dexamethasone 8 mg twice daily on Days 2-4 (n=136).
+Study design: Multicenter, randomized, parallel, double-blind, controlled trial in chemotherapy-naïve patients (N=694) who received CINV prophylaxis with either a single dose of AKYNZEO capsules + oral dexamethasone 12 mg on Day 1 followed by 8 mg oral dexamethasone once daily on Days 2-4 (n=135) vs a 0.5 mg oral dose of palonosetron + oral dexamethasone 20 mg on Day 1 followed by oral dexamethasone 8 mg twice daily on Days 2-4 (n=136).
 All patients received cisplatin (median cisplatin dose was 75 mg/m2 for each group) alone or with other chemotherapy agents.
 The AKYNZEO patients primarily had a diagnosis of lung/respiratory cancer (25.9%), head and neck cancer (24.4%), or ovarian cancer (17.8%).
 The primary endpoint was complete response in the overall phase (0-120 hours).1,2

-AKYNZEO capsules demonstrated superior efficacy to palonosetron1,2
+AKYNZEO capsules demonstrated superior efficacy to palonosetron1

 AKYNZEO injection has established efficacy based on bioequivalence of fosnetupitant to netupitant, and a noninferiority study with palonosetron1,3